2020 Concerts in the Garden

 The Sounds of Island Summer

-Wednesday evenings, from July 3rd through to August 21st, the garden of Wyatt Heritage Properties, 205 Prince Street (Corner of Granville Street and Prince Street) comes alive with the sound of music performed by local musicians on the outdoor stage.
-The style of music varies weekly, but is connected to the roots of the Maritimes.
+Wednesday evenings, from July 8th through to August 19th, the garden of Wyatt Heritage Properties, 205 Prince Street (Corner of Granville Street and Prince Street) comes alive with the sound of music performed by local musicians on the outdoor stage.
+The style of music varies weekly, but is connected to the roots of the Maritimes, country and gospel.
 Bring along a blanket or lawn chair and enjoy the concerts which run from 6:30 pm to 8:30 pm.
 Admission is by donation.

 The concerts are sponsored by the Government of Prince Edward Island and the City of Summerside.
 During the intermission, ice cream made daily on the premises is offered for sale.
 For any additional questions please call 902-432-1298.